owid/etl/docs/architecture/metadata/structuring-yaml.md

-## Creating YAML files
+## Creating YAML Files

-Metadata YAML files are most commonly saved in a garden step with name `my_dataset.meta.yml`.
-The typical structure looks like this:
+Metadata YAML files are typically stored within a garden step as `my_dataset.meta.yml`.
+The conventional structure is as follows:

 ```yaml
 dataset: